jeffsp/proctemp/README.md

 Graphically show the CPU and GPU temperatures in real time.

 This program will display the temperatures using ncurses.
-Similar to top(1) or htop(1), this will allow you to check temperatures in a console.
+Similar to top(1) or htop(1), this will allow you to graphically display temperatures in a console.

 Simply run the program and it will display the temperatures at one second intervals.